KChen-lab/Texomer/README.md

 Installation
 ============
 Please download and copy the distribution to your specific location.
+If you are cloning from github, ensure that you have git-lfs installed.

 For example, if the downloaded distribuition is DACRE_scan.tar.gz.
 	Type 'tar zxvf DACRE_scan.tar.gz'